- About this website

 If your browser only prints out the first page, there is a work-around.

 - Open your word processor and create a new, blank document.

-- Switch to the browser, press CTRL+A to highlight all the text on the page (or you can just highlight the portion you want)
+- Switch to the browser, highlight all the text on the page (or you can just the portion you want)

-- Switch to the new, blank document and press CTRL+V.
+- Switch to the new, blank document and paste.

 - Save the document and print it.

 If you are using a Windows computer:

 - ⌘-V pastes what you’ve copied.